brombal/stylix-docs/markdown/other-components.md

 }
 ```

-The styles will only be present in the DOM while the component is mounted.
+The styles generated will only be present in the DOM while the component is mounted.
 Because of the [rules of hooks](https://reactjs.org/docs/hooks-rules.html), you can't call this hook conditionally.
 If you want to disable the styles while the component is mounted, pass `{ disabled: true }` as the second parameter of `useStyles`.

 <a href="/global-styles" class="next-link">Global styles</a>